layder History, Family Crest & Coats of Arms

 Early History of the layder family

-Another 139 words (10 lines of text) covering the years 1243, 1553 and 1558 are included under the topic Early layder History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our layder research.
+Another 70 words (5 lines of text) covering the years 1243, 1553 and 1558 are included under the topic Early layder History in all our PDF Extended History products and printed products wherever possible.

 layder Spelling Variations